 Skip to contents

-Runs graph-based blocking using blocking(), fits one pooled unsupervised maximum entropy classifier (MEC) on selected within-block pairs, and applies the fitted density-ratio model blockwise.
+Runs graph-based blocking using blocking(), defines a blocking candidate-pair space, and fits an inverted unsupervised maximum entropy classifier (MEC) directly on all candidate pairs.

 Usage